 "I know who's behind this, I know!" roared the captain.

-"But we don't know, none of us know!" said Andrew.
+"But we don't know, none of us knows!" said Andrew.

-Penelope collapsed on the bed.
+Penelope collapsed on the bed, sobbing.
 Phillip went to comfort her, casting hateful glares at the captain.
 Captain Sidney stood square-shouldered, still as a statue.
 Andrew sat in the corner, head in his hands, helpless.
 Jeremiah inched away, a shadow in the doorway, half his face illuminated.
-All of them were reflected over and over again in the broken pieces of the mirror.

-And outside, the drums were beating, beating, always, without stopping, until dawn.
+And outside, the drums were beating, always beating, until dawn.

 But of course, she knew the answer; it was because she'd stayed up all night.
 Because she'd been afraid to go to sleep.
 She sighed.
 Am I losing my mind, she thought, or is this all really happening?